Creamy Tomato Ham Pasta (Pasta al Baffo)

 Interesting fact – this sauce is relatively modern – from the 1970s – 1980s, when pasta sauces with cream and tomatoes were trendy (just like pasta alla vodka.)
 The name “Al baffo” is an abbreviation of the expression “da leccarsi i baffi” meaning “so good you’ll lick your whiskers”.
 And Daisy (with her whiskers) and I (without) can both attest LOL.

-Ingredients You’ll Need for This Creamy Italian Pasta
+Ingredients You’ll Need for This Italian Creamy Tomato Pasta with Ham

 • Tube-shaped pasta.
 Penne or rigatoni work best, as they trap the creamy tomato sauce inside and along their ridges.